Blazing-Blast/paralysis/README.md

 ## My time

-Running the Linux version multi-threaded on an Intel Core i9 9900K can be done in 8.869 seconds.
+Running the Linux version multi-threaded on an Intel Core i9 9900K can be done in 0.298 seconds.

-The single threaded version achieves 1 minute 16 seconds.
+The single threaded version achieves this in 2.555 seconds.

 ## Implementation details